-(2) Nothing herein shall be construed to apply to the solicitation or acceptance of contributions to the campaign of an announced candidate for elective public office as governed by applicable provisions of the Kentucky Revised Statutes.
+(2) Nothing herein shall be construed to apply to the solicitation or acceptance of contributions to the campaign of announced candidate for elective public office as governed by applicable provisions of the Kentucky Revised Statutes.

-(F) For Metro Officers as defined in LMCO 21.01 (1) through (2)(j) and excluding Metro Officers as defined in LMCO 21.01(2)(k) and (I), an employer shall not engage those current or former Officers as lobbyists until at least two years have elapsed from the date on which that individual vacated his or her office, and those current or former Metro Officers shall not serve as lobbyists during that two-year period.
+(F) An employer shall not engage a serving elected Metro Officer or former elected Metro Officer as a lobbyist until at least two years have elapsed from the date on which he or she vacated his or her office, and an elected Metro Officer shall not serve as a lobbyist during that two-year period.